India's first voter dies in Himachal Pradesh; PM Modi, opposition party leaders condole death | Politics

 - India

-India's first voter Shyam Saran Negi, who died on Saturday morning at his residence in Himachal Pradesh's Kinnaur.
+India's first voter Shyam Saran Negi died on Saturday morning at his residence in Himachal Pradesh's Kinnaur.
 He was 106.

 On November 2, Negi had cast his vote for the state's Assembly polls through postal ballot, the Election Commission said.